Casu3475/Tswap/audit-data/findings.md

 **Proof of Concept:**

 1. A user swaps 10 times, and collects the extra incentive of 1_000_000_000_000_000_000 tokens
-2. That user continues to swap untill all the protocol funds are drained
+2. That user continues to swap until all the protocol funds are drained

 <details>
 <summary>PoC</summary>

-Place the following into `TswapPool.t.sol`
+Place the following into `TswapPool.t.sol` (copy/paste `TSwapPool.t.sol:testDepositSwap` in unit test & replicate handler do)

 ```javascript
     function testInvariantBroken() public {